-Again, it is my pleasure to serve our community and I humbly thank you for the opportunity to be the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
-With your continued support and confidence, I look forward to many years of service.
-Clearly, I remain committed to providing the best possible services from the Court predicated upon honesty, integrity, responsibility, faith in God and concern for all of the precious lives we serve.
+In closing, I, once again, humbly, and respectfully thank you for the opportunity to be the Judge of the Court of Common Pleas of Belmont County, Ohio, Probate/Juvenile Division.
+With your continued support and confidence, I remain committed to providing the best possible results based on honesty, integrity, responsibility, faith in God, and a deep concern for all we have the privilege of serving.